igemsoftware2018/Team_Tongji_Software/README.md

   Still, you can download our tool and use locally by Django.
 After satisfying these requerement, you can start our project by using "python manage.py runserver" in cmd.
 Then the website will be generated according to the local ip.
 For example, "http://127.0.0.1:8000/Alpha%20ant/".
   ![example](http://2018.igem.org/wiki/images/a/a1/T--Tongji-Software--django.png)

+### Enter the link above in browser.Have fun using Alpha Ant.